 It’s a foggy morning at my regular walk path.
 This path is laced with thistles and blackberry bushes.
 When it is blackberry season, I saw people come around to pick berries.
-But in winter time, it looked deserted.
+But in wintertime, it looked deserted.
 I like to come here because the path is trailing up and down the slope which provides good exercise.
 The thistle field is wide open and sometimes I ran into birds flying around.
-At the beginning of the path, there are large fir, cedar and oak trees that extend into the woods that I love to see in a foggy day like this.
+At the beginning of the path, there are large fir, cedar, and oak trees that extend into the woods that I love to see on a foggy day like this.

 I like that phantom tree behind the thistles, but I also don’t want to be spooked.
 Besides deep inside, I am longing for the spring to come.
 I am not depressed by the long and cold winter, but at some point, I like to see something brighter and more lively.

-Fog is dreamy-like, soft and mysterious and yet, I don’t like that gloomy and bleak feeling.
-I played with the sliders in LR and breathed a little life to the scene.
-Or if you want to call it a Before/After pictures.
+Fog is dreamy-like, soft, and mysterious and yet, I don’t like that gloomy and bleak feeling.
+I played with the sliders in LR and breathed a little life into the scene.
+Or if you want to call it Before/After pictures.

 How often do you pay attention to the tiny rain drops in the tree branches and twigs?
 I took interest to photograph dead thistles and suddenly everything looked interesting to me.
-The spiky blackberry bushes were no longer threatening to me and every deadly looking things suddenly came alive.
-As you know, I love to work on the pictures slightly and give them a bit twist.
+The spiky blackberry bushes were no longer threatening to me and every deadly-looking thing suddenly came alive.
+As you know, I love to work on the pictures slightly and give them a bit of twist.
 That is the great fun that I enjoy.

 Nature is an infinitive source of beauty and inspiration.
 How fortunate that we are here on earth to enjoy all !!!
-This thought makes me feeling grateful every day.
+This thought makes me feel grateful every day.